 Pet Away Worry & Stress on Wednesdays at Boynton Health’s East Bank Clinic and select Tuesdays in the St. Paul Student Center, and Thursdays on the West Bank at various locations.

 Stressed out?
-Come de-stress and forget about your worries at Boynton Health Service!
-Weekly PAWS sessions feature registered therapy animal teams—including dogs, Woodstock the chicken, and other animals—that you are welcome to interact with and pet.
-Sessions are FREE and open to the public.
+Come de-stress and forget about your worries at Boynton Health.
+Weekly PAWS sessions feature registered therapy animal teams—including dogs, bunnies, chickens, and other therapy animals like cats, miniature horses, Guinea pigs and fancy rats—that you are welcome to interact with and pet.
+Sessions are FREE and open to the University of Minnesota community.

-The goal of this pilot project is to provide an additional stress-reducing outlet for the University community.
-Animal interactions have been demonstrated to positively affect blood pressure, heart rate, and stress hormone levels in humans.
+The goal of the program is to be a stress-reducing outlet for the University community.
+Animal interactions have been demonstrated to positively affect blood pressure, heart rate and stress hormone levels in humans.

 Focused on well-being, AAI teams are volunteer handlers who are specially trained and evaluated, along with their animal partners.

 Add the PAWS calendar to your calendar by clicking the plus (+) icon above.

 Now you can Pet Away Worry & Stress at your place.
 Get more info or request a PAWS session to visit your University group or event.